Vera Cruz, Pennsylvania: Geography

 Vera Cruz is located on the Leibert Creek, a tributary of Little Lehigh Creek, which is located to its north.
 The ridge to the south separates it from the Schuylkill River watershed.
 Geographically, Vera Cruz is part of the Reading Prong province of the Appalachian Mountains.

-Highways and commercial trains
+Transportation

 Interstate 476, also known as the Northeast Extension of the Pennsylvania Turnpike or the Blue Route, passes through Vera Cruz about midway between the Northeast Extension's Lehigh Valley and Quakertown exits.

 The Perkiomen Branch commercial train line routes through Vera Cruz.
-The Dillinger Tunnel in Emmaus carries the railline under the divide between Vera Cruz and the Dillinger Tunnel.
+Dillinger Tunnel in Emmaus carries the rail line under the divide between Vera Cruz and the Dillinger Tunnel.

-Public education
+Education

 Vera Cruz is part of the East Penn School District.
 Students in grades nine through 12 attend Emmaus High School in Emmaus.
 Students in grades six through eight attend either Eyer Middle School or Lower Macungie Middle School, both located in Macungie.